zephyrproject-rtos/zephyr/doc/subsystems/test/sanitycheck.rst

   -D, --all-deltas      Show all footprint deltas, positive or negative.
                         Implies --footprint-threshold=0
   -O OUTDIR, --outdir OUTDIR
                         Output directory for logs and binaries.
+This directory will be deleted unless '--no-clean' is set.
   -n, --no-clean        Do not delete the outdir before building.
 Will result
                         in faster compilation since builds will be incremental -T TESTCASE_ROOT, --testcase-root TESTCASE_ROOT